Data Protection & Privacy

 Key Elements

-Provides individuals the right to access and correct their personal information held by organizations.
+Establishes processes for providing individuals with rights to access and correct their personal information.

 Framework Scope